 A sophisticated neural interface that is typically best suited for chronic recording and/or stimulation in large animal cortex, the FMA has also seen successful use in a variety of small animal and peripheral nerve studies.
 The low profile, small size, and great flexibility of the FMA make it ideal for the implantation of a large number of arrays simultaneously in the same animal, allowing a multitude of cortical locations to be targeted at the same time.
 Additionally, the length and impedance of individual electrodes within the same array are completely customizable, giving researchers the capability of recording multiple cortical layers and deep structures, or collecting LFP and single unit activity from the same cortical region.
 The FMA is also capable of remarkably long periods of chronic use, with over seven years of continual single unit recording having been reported from multiple arrays in non-human primate.

-- The impedance value of each microelectrode in the array.
+- Custom length of each microelectrode of the array.

 FMAs can be fabricated with varying electrode depths not typically achieved using planar silicon technology.
 Current fabrication techniques allow for individual electrode depths between 0.5 and 10 mm.
 Impedance values for individual electrodes within the array may be specified from 5.0 kilohm to 2.5 megohm.